icosalogic/inverter_driver/README.md

 The err field enables the driver controller to indicate there was an anomaly attempting to process the sent command.

-The value field is set on the response to a get command, and on a set command.
+The value field is valid on a get response, and on a set request.

 In the table below, the lower case command letter is always a get command, and the upper case letter is used for a set command.